streamnative/pulsar-flink/README.md

 The Pulsar-flink connector supports Flink's Table comprehensively, covering the following list:

--Connector
+- Connector
--Catalog
+- Catalog
--SQL, DDL (DDL is supported in flink 1.11)
+- SQL, DDL (DDL is supported in flink 1.11)